 If you want to know about the effects of the climate and ecological crises, all you have to do is look around you.

 That’s what we do at the sonification, just with more microphones than you might usually carry.
 We also read the environment sections of major newspapers a lot, even though it’s so boring that we literally started our own news platform out of desperation.

-Jay is a British-Canadian composer and field recordist.
-Their most recent work has studied modes of listening in Hong Kong, funded by the Finzi Trust, and performances of masculinity in New York City, supported by MISE-EN_PLACE.
-They are a former Organ Scholar at Union Chapel, London, Composer in Residence at Cambridge Corn Exchange, and winner of the 2019 John Golland Award.
-Their soundtracks for film include Feeling Blue?
-Mental Health at Cambridge University and Turned to Light.
+Jay is a British-Canadian writer and field recordist.
+They have recently studied modes of listening in Hong Kong, funded by the Finzi Trust, and performances of masculinity in New York City, hosted by MISE-EN_PLACE.
+They are a former Organ Scholar at Union Chapel, London, and former Composer in Residence at Cambridge Corn Exchange.

 Sally is a social anthropologist.
-Her PhD at Cambridge University is about Hart Island in New York City, examining citizenship and death.
+Her PhD at Cambridge University was about Hart Island in New York City, examining citizenship and death.
 She has previously written on the Commonwealth and the Eurozone Crisis.
-You can read her academic work in The Shapeshifting Crown and this journal (about Hart Island) and this blog (ditto), amongst others.
+You can read her academic work in The Shapeshifting Crown and in the journal Human Remains and Violence, amongst others.
 Sally is a New Zealander, and in a former life she worked in crisis communications.